OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

   :alt: Import a shapefile
   :align: center

 Let the Coordinate Reference System Selector default to (WGS 84 EPSG:4326) and hit ``OK``.
 The shapefile should be imported into PostGIS with no errors.
-Close the PostGIS manager and get back to the main QGIS window.
+Close the DB Manager and get back to the main QGIS window.

 Now load the SIDS data into the map using the 'Add PostGIS Layer'